-Always make sure the ball valve is open before attempting to operate the raw water washdown system.
-The pump is activated by the washdown switch located on the helm.
+Always make sure the ball valves are open before attempting to operate the raw water washdown system.
+The pump is activated by the washdown switch located in the cockpit.
 When activated, the pressure switch will automatically control the pump.
 As the pressure builds in the washdown hose, the pump will shut off.
 When the washdown hose is in use and the pressure drops, the pump will turn on.
-Turn the switch off when the washdown is not in use.
-The raw water washdown system is equipped with a sea strainer on the intake side of the pump located in the aft bilge.
-This should be checked frequently and cleaned as necessary.
+Turn off the switch when the washdown is not in use.

-Washdown Hose Connector (Typical)
+Washdown Hose Connector (typical)